theskillwithin/conform-example/README.md

 ## Notes

-- Session storage is in-memory (resets on server restart)
+- Session storage is mocked using cookie-based storage (no database).
+In production, this would use cookies + database like the original implementation.
 - The `test` form config has debug mode enabled
 - All field types are demonstrated in the 3-step test form